-South Korea scrambles to contain new coronavirus outbreak threatening Seoul
+South Korea scrambles to contain Seoul nightclub coronavirus outbreak

 In a speech to the nation on Sunday, President Moon Jae-in warned that “it’s not over until it’s over,” adding that the new cluster shows the virus can spread widely at any time.

-Reporting by Hyonhee Shin and Josh Smith; editing by Jane Wardell
+Reporting by Hyonhee Shin and Josh Smith; Additional reporting by Hyunjoo Jin; editing by Jane Wardell